 The fact that there is no prescribed curriculum to follow in the preprimary school does not imply that contents are irrelevant.
-Although there is no division of contents into different subjects in the pre-primary school, still certain subject areas can be distinguished, namely, language, science, math, creative activities, cultural and religious contents, singing, music, movement, and world orientation.
-There are and have to be contents because teaching and also the actualization of the psychic life only occur in terms of contents.
-It is precisely in presenting (unclocking) and giving meaning to the contents that the child can attain a particular learning effect.
+Although there is no division of contents into different subjects in the pre-primary school, still certain subject areas can be distinguished, e.g., language, science, math, creative activities, cultural, and religious contents, singing, music, movement, and world orientation.
+There are and must be contents because teaching and the actualization of the psychic life only occur in terms of contents.
+It is precisely in presenting (unlocking) and giving meaning to the contents that the child can attain a learning effect.

 The contents for the pre-primary school are chosen from the concrete reality surrounding the child.
 However, these contents cannot be selected arbitrarily.
-From the complex reality, the teacher needs to choose contents that will be meaningful to the child.
-In selecting these contents for the pre-primary school, the child (his level of becoming, possessed experiences, interests, needs, the ways he learns) as well as the aim to be achieved should be thoroughly taken into account.
-The lesson is aimed at making each child optimally flexible with respect to the realities of life and the demands they make on him.
+From the complex reality, the teacher must choose contents which will be meaningful to the child.
+In selecting these contents for the pre-primary school, the child (his/her level of becoming, possessed experience, interests, needs, the ways he/she learns), as well as the aim to be achieved, should be thoroughly considered.
+The lesson is aimed at making each child optimally flexible with respect to the realities of life and the demands they make on him/her.

-The contents now chosen need to be cast in a particular form and, via the teacher's guidance, be offered such that the child can learn optimally and thus also obtain the learning effect.
+The contents now chosen must be cast in a particular form and, via the teacher's guidance, be offered such that the child can learn optimally and, thus, obtain the learning effect.